-Broward College does not have a sworn campus police force, but employs non-sworn, unarmed Campus Safety Officers (which includes Officers, Corporals, and Sergeants).
-Broward College Campus Safety is available 24/7/365 by calling 954-201-HELP (4357).
+Broward College does not have a sworn campus police force, but employs non-sworn, unarmed Public Safety Officers (which includes Officers, Corporals, and Sergeants).
+Broward College Public Safety is available 24/7/365 by calling 954-201-HELP (4357).

-All Broward College Campus Safety Officers possess Class D security licenses issued by the State of Florida and/or an active law enforcement certification.
-Their duty is to patrol college property, in a vehicle or on foot; to provide public safety assistance to students, faculty, staff, and visitors; to respond to and investigate incidents on Broward College property; to assist in building evacuations; to identify individuals on college property to determine whether they have lawful business at Broward College; and to assist with traffic control and direction.
+All Broward College Public Safety Officers possess Class D security licenses issued by the State of Florida and/or an active law enforcement certification.
+Their duty is to patrol college property, in a vehicle, by bicycle, or on foot; to provide public safety assistance to students, faculty, staff, and visitors; to respond to and investigate incidents on Broward College property; to provide emergency medical response, to assist in building evacuations; to deter and prevent crime; to identify individuals on college property to determine whether they have lawful business at Broward College; and to assist with traffic control, parking, and traffic direction.

-Campus Safety Sergeants are designated for the Willis Holcombe Center (WHC) and partnership centers.
-These individuals are responsible for planning, organizing, and overseeing the daily activities of the Campus Safety department on their assigned campus/center.
-A Campus Safety Lieutenant is assigned to each of the main campuses.
+A Public Safety Lieutenant is assigned to each of the main campuses.
+Public Safety Sergeants are designated for the Willis Holcombe Center (WHC) and partnership centers.
+These individuals are responsible for planning, organizing, and overseeing the daily activities of the Public Safety department on their assigned campus/center.

-These Campus Safety Lieutenants and Sergeants are:
+These Public Safety Lieutenants and Sergeants are:

 - Lt.
-Ted Hay at A. Hugh Adams Central Campus. - Lt.
+Korella Holmes at A. Hugh Adams Central Campus. - Lt.
 Terry McDonald at North Campus. - Lt.
 Daniel Hall at Judson A. Samuels South Campus. - Sgt.
-Zachary Ross for Willis Holcombe Center.
+Zachary Ross for Willis Holcombe Center and Partnership Centers.

-ORGANIZATIONAL HIERARCHY
+ORGANIZATIONAL HIEARCHY